exasol/virtual-schema-common-java/doc/design.md

 #### Validating Unix Paths
 `dsn~validating-unix-paths~1`

-The `PathValiator` validates that a property contains a valid Unix path.
+The `UnixPathValiator` validates that a property contains a valid Unix path.

 Comment: